SilvanVerhoeven/vote-o-mat/README.md

 Vote-O-Mat is a more feature-rich implementation of the voting advice application [mahlowat](https://github.com/HSZemi/mahlowat).
 Both allow users to compare their opinion on selected theses to the opinions of groups or individuals competing in an election.

-Vote-O-Mat makes it easier to offer *mahlowat* in multiple languages, adjust its appearance to a brand, and can offer anonymous usage statistics ([see privacy-related information](#privacy)).
+Vote-O-Mat makes it easier to

+- offer *mahlowat* in multiple languages
+- adjust its appearance to a brand
+- offer anonymous usage statistics ([see privacy-related information](#privacy))

 If you do not need any of these features, you are probably better off using [mahlowat](https://github.com/HSZemi/mahlowat).
+In those cases, the setup of mahlowat is easier.

 # General Approach